SK53/sk53_floras/whd_flora_detail.md

 A quick idea of locations is given by code-letters for the main ones:

-* **G**: found in gardens (this is mainly an indication of eihter ubqiquity or likelihood of something being a garden escape)
+* **G**: found in gardens (this is mainly an indication of either ubqiquity or likelihood of something being a garden escape)
 * **C**: the churchyard
 * **V**: verges
 * **U**: urban commons, here the two larger stretches of grass at the Middleton Boulevard end